jsdp: a Java Stochastic DP Library: Structure of a stochastic dynamic program

 \subsection{A motivating example: stochastic inventory control}

 Consider a 3-period inventory control problem.
 At the beginning of each period the firm should decide how many units of a product should be produced.
-If production takes place for $x$ units, where $x > 0$, we incur a production cost $c(x)$.
-This cost comprises both fixed ($K=3$) and variable ($v=2$) components: $c(x) = 0$, if $x = 0$; $c(x) = K+vx$, otherwise.
+If production takes place for $x$ units, where $x > 0$, we incur a production cost $c(x)= K+vx$, which comprises both fixed ($K=3$) and variable ($v=2$) components.
 Production in each period cannot exceed 4 units.
-Demand in each period takes two possible values: 1 or 2 units with equal probability (0.5).
+Demand in each period is 1 or 2 units with equal probability (0.5).
 Demand is observed in each period only after production has occurred.
 After meeting current period's demand holding cost $h=1$ per unit is incurred for any item that is carried over from one period to the next.
 Because of limited capacity the inventory at the end of each period cannot exceed 3 units.
 All demand should be met on time (no backorders).
 If at the end of the planning horizon (i.e. period 3) the firm still has units in stock, these can be salvaged at cost $b=2$ per unit.
 The initial inventory is 1 unit.

-We formulate the stochastic inventory control problem as a stochastic dynamic program. \begin{itemize} \item there are $n=4$ periods in the planning horizon; \item the state $s\in S_t$ in period $t$ represents the initial inventory level at the beginning of period $t$, where $S_t=\{1,\ldots,3\}$, for $t=1,\ldots,n$; \item the action $a$ given state $s$ in period $t$ is the order quantity $Q$, where $A_s=\{0,\ldots,4-s\}$; \item the transition probability $p_{sj}^a$ from state $s\in S_t$ towards state $j\in S_{t+1}$, when action $a\in A_i$ is taken, immediately follows from the probability distribution of the demand $d$ in period $t$; \item the expected immediate cost incurred if action $a\in A_s$ is taken in state $s\in S_t$ at the beginning of period $t=1,\ldots,3$ is
+We formulate the stochastic inventory control problem as a stochastic dynamic program: \begin{itemize} \item there are $n=4$ periods in the planning horizon; \item the state $s\in S_t$ in period $t$ represents the initial inventory level at the beginning of period $t$, where $S_t=\{1,\ldots,3\}$, for $t=1,\ldots,n$; \item the action $a$ given state $s$ in period $t$ is the order quantity $Q$, where $A_s=\{0,\ldots,4-s\}$; \item the transition probability $p_{sj}^a$ from state $s\in S_t$ towards state $j\in S_{t+1}$, when action $a\in A_i$ is taken, immediately follows from the probability distribution of the demand $d$ in period $t$; \item the expected immediate cost incurred if action $a\in A_s$ is taken in state $s\in S_t$ at the beginning of period $t=1,\ldots,3$ is